 We shall sing a hymn by Revd.
-Samuel Medley, an Eighteenth Century Pastor at Byrom Street Baptist Church in Liverpool, though as a young man he had no time for God and served in the Royal Navy until he was seriously wounded.
-It was whilst he was being tended back to health by his pious grandfather that Samuel found Christ.
+Samuel Medley, an Eighteenth Century Pastor at Byrom Street Baptist Church in Liverpool, though as a young man he had no time for God than John Newton of 'Amazing grace' fame.
+I mention John Newton, as he was a friend of Samuel's father.
+Samuel served in the Royal Navy until he was seriously wounded.
+It was whilst he was being patiently tended back to health by his pious grandfather that Samuel found Christ and served as Pastor of Baptist Churches in London and Liverpool.
 This hymn makes one of the greatest statements of faith at Easter.
 We shall sing hymn number 303, 'I know that my Redeemer lives -'